stashedUp/tomo-documenting-architecture-decisions/README.md

 # Status
 - Proposed (April 2022)
-- Since the implementation of AWS Fargate in our testing environment (ESP Sandbox) - the SRE team and developers are actively testing the application's performance in the AWS EC2 Fargate implementation (April 2022)
+- Since the implementation of AWS Fargate in our testing environment (ESP Sandbox) - the SRE team and developers are actively testing the application's performance in the AWS EC2 Fargate.implementation (April 2022).
-- Operational cost and labor cost are still being tracked (October 2021 - April 2022)
+- Operational cost and labor cost are still being tracked (October 2021 - April 2022).

 Consequences
-- SRE and developer are working collaboratively to push the performance of the infrastucture
+- SRE and developer are working collaboratively to push the performance of the infrastucture.
-- Things that are being considered are: Scalability, Latency, High Availability and Fault Tolerance of the system
+- Things that are being considered are: Scalability, Latency, High Availability and Fault Tolerance of the system.
 - As of April 2022, both SRE and developers find that it's harder to move from one working and proven platform to a unknown, unproven platform.
-Because of this, and due to our commitments to our SLA, we are testing the AWS Fargate to the fullest extend
+Because of this, and due to our commitments to our SLA, we are testing the AWS Fargate to the fullest extend.